GaurangTandon/gaurangtandon.github.io/_posts/2022-09-11-non-obvious-mistakes.markdown

 Get-Content .\A.in | .\A.exe > .\A.out
 ```

 Now, pause and think.
 What can go wrong here?
-The PowerShell gurus probably know the answer, and should jump to the conclusion.
-But the Linux/macOS users should read on for an interesting investigation.
+The PowerShell gurus probably know the answer, but the Linux/macOS users are in for an interesting investigation!

 ## What went wrong